Mikejo5000/vsts-docs-pr/docs/boards/work-items/view-add-work-items.md

 ## Prerequisites

 - You must connect to a project.
-If you don't have an account or project yet, create one in [VSTS](../../user-guide/sign-up-invite-teammates.md).
+If you don't have a project yet, [create one](../get-started/index.md).
 You can then [connect to a project from your web portal or Visual Studio](../../organizations/projects/connect-to-projects.md).
 - To view or add work items, you must be a member of the Contributors group or be granted [Stakeholder access](../../organizations/security/get-started-stakeholder.md).
 If you don't have access to the project, ask the [organization owner or project administrator](../../organizations/security/lookup-organization-owner-admin.md) to add you.